fbedussi/blog/_posts/2025-02-01-What I learned refactoring a medium sized Elm project.md

 I've been able to complete this big refactor only because the project had a quite comprehensive suite of functional tests, written in Cypress, and so totally independent from the implementation.

 Unfortunately the compiler alone is not enough.
 No matter what someone says, "if it compiles, it works" is just not true.
 To successfully refactor a non trivial code base you need both: a good compiler and a good set of tests that do not depend on the implementation, so they will not break when the implementation changes.
 In the front end world this means tests that run in the browser against the actual page/app.
-Cypress, Playwright or another tool, it doesn't metter, as long as they check that the final result is not broken.
+Cypress, Playwright or another tool, it doesn't matter, as long as they check that the final result is not broken.

 ## 2. Proceed in tiny steps